sap-tutorials/Tutorials/tutorials/cp-s4-ext-slt3-hana-odata/cp-s4-ext-slt3-hana-odata.md

     ![Screenshot](images/w4-u4-s2/pic010--import-archive.jpg)

-11. Download and select the [`hana-analytic-service.zip`](https://github.com/SAP/cloud-s4-datamart-tutorial/tree/master/hana) archive (containing the files to create the database view and the OData service) to your download folder from the official SAP GitHub repo.
+11. Download and select the [`hana-analytic-service.zip`](https://github.com/SAP/cloud-s4-datamart-tutorial/tree/master/datamart/hana) archive (containing the files to create the database view and the OData service) to your download folder from the **SAP S/4HANA & SAP Business Suite extension sample apps** GitHub repository.

 12. In the Eclipse import wizard, click on **Browse..**, select the `hana-analytic-service.zip` file you just downloaded, and click on **Finish**.